zk-phi/preact-web-components/Readme.md

 ### `adoptedStyleSheets`

-Use this parameter to attach CSS objects to the ShadowDOM.
+Use this parameter to attach `CSSStyleSheet`s to the ShadowDOM.

 This may especially be powerful when you want to reuse the same CSS in many components (like reset CSS), with minimal overheads.